dmahajan980/covid19/README.md

 A command-line interface to check the current statistics of COVID-19 in a particular country, state, or region.

+**DISCLAIMER:** This project is still under development.
+In case you want to contribute or discuss your ideas, feel free to open an issue.

 ## TABLE OF CONTENTS
 1. [Getting Started](#getting-started)
 2. [Usage](#usage)